Prussian Settlement Commission: First World War

-Even before the First World War some Germans like Hans Delbrück or Chancellor Bernhard von Bülow proposed expelling Poles from eastern territories of Germany.
-With the coming of the war, those ideas begun to take real and determined form in the shape of plans to be realised after German victory and as consequence hegemony of Central and Eastern Europe.
+Even before the First World War, some Germans, like Hans Delbrück or Chancellor Bernhard von Bülow, proposed expelling Poles from the eastern territories of Germany.
+With the coming of the war, those ideas began to take real and determined form in the shape of plans to be realised after German victory and, as a consequence, hegemony of Central and Eastern Europe.
 The idea of extraordinary measures was the result of the failed economic attempt to Germanise Polish provinces.
 Heads of the Settlement Commission were among the architects and supporters of those plans.
 The president of the Settlement Commission, Gense, was one of the chief supporters and planners of the so-called "Polish Border Strip" that envisioned expelling circa 2 million non-Germans (chiefly Poles and Jews) from 30,000 square kilometers of the would-be annexed territories from Congress Poland, which would then become Germanised.
 The Poles remaining in Germany who would refuse to become Germanised were to be "encouraged" to move to a planned German-run Polish puppet state established from the remains of Congress Poland.

 Other notable names of Settlement Commission activists include Friedrich von Schwerin and industrialist Alfred Hugenberg who worked for and represented the Krupp family.

 Outcome

 The Settlement Commission's goal to Germanise Polish territories failed and with the fall of German Empire in 1918 (at the end of World War I), the Commission ceased to function by 1924.
 In 1919 its headquarters were taken over by Polish state as well as most of its territory.
 3.9% (18,200 ha.) of all the land purchased remained in the hands of the Germans within the new borders of Germany.
 The Germanisation policies resulted in strong measures against the German settlers by the Polish state after World War I. The Polish state refused to recognize the ownership rights of most of the German settlers, about half of whom fled or were driven out of Poland.
-These actions of the Polish state were condemned by the Permanent Court of International Justice, ruling out in 1923 "that the position adopted by the Polish Government [...] was not in conformity with its international obligations.".
-By 1918, the total ethnic Polish population was greater than when the Commission began operations.
+These actions of the Polish state were condemned by the Permanent Court of International Justice, ruling out in 1923 "that the position adopted by the Polish Government [...] was not in conformity with its international obligations."
+By 1918, the total ethnic Polish population was greater than when the commission began operations.
 Between 1918 and 1939, the German population in these areas declined by another 70%, and the land owned by Germans by 45%.